carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 **Formal Instruction Representation**

-Each step action1, action2, etc is an instance of an action concept like *CloneTheRepository*.
-The action *CloneTheRepository* needs to have information about the object to be manipulated and the location where this object is to be placed.
+Each step Step1P1, Step2P1, etc is an instance of an step concept like *Clone this repo*.
+The Step *Clone this repo* needs to have information about the repository (object) to be cloned and the location where this object is to be placed.
 For execution, the formal instruction representation has to be transformed into a valid machine-readable plan.
 The plans for a machine are implemented in P-PLAN, which provides an expressive and extensible vocabulary representation for semantically writing and describing plans *e.g. scientific workflows* to machines.

 Example of the Plan: Install software [https://raw.githubusercontent.com/lm-sys/FastChat/main/README.md](https://raw.githubusercontent.com/lm-sys/FastChat/main/README.md)